KingMelchorCuliat/FINAL-PROJECT-ACP/README.md

-> # *Product Feedback System*
+> #  Share your Experience: Product Feedback System

-Product Feedback system is a Python based tool that allows users to add products, give feedback on a product, this feedback can take forms including rating and suggestions.
+Share your Experience: Product Feedback system is a Python based tool that allows users to add products and give feedback on a product, this feedback can take forms including rating and suggestions.
 The main goal of this system is to improve the sustainability of a certain company products by using feedback to identify and address their product weaknesses.

 > # *Topics Covered*
   ***I.*** ***Project Overview***

   ***II.*** ***Explanation of How Python Concepts, Libraries, etc were applied***

+* Programming Languange used
 * Object Oriented Programming (OOP)
 * Libraries
 * Data Structures